-In a medium saucepan place sugar, butter, cocoa powder, corn syrup, milk, and optional peanut butter and heat over medium-low.
-Stir to combine until butter is melted and sauce is smooth.
-Raise heat slightly, continue stirring, and bring to boil.
-Boil, stirring constantly, for 4 minutes.
+- In a small saucepan place sugar, butter, cocoa powder, corn syrup, and milk.
+Heat over medium-low, stirring to combine until butter is melted and sauce is smooth.
+Continue stirring as mixture comes to boil.
+Reduce heat to low and simmer, stirring constantly for 1 minute.
 Remove from heat and stir in vanilla extract.

 - Cool slightly before serving.
 Makes one heaping cup or 9 2 tablespoon servings.